lab11/esp32-apps/gateway_parse_powerblade/README.md

 # Parse PowerBlade

-Listens for PowerBlade BLE packets & parses the data.
+Listens for PowerBlade BLE packets, parses the data, and sends the data to an endpoint.